FFengIll/pin-llvm-doc/design.md

 We use Intel Pin and LLVM as the core frames.

-The whole system includes 3 parts:
+The whole system includes several parts:

-* Pin
+1. Pin
 * LLVM
 * Convert
 * Symbolic